gitpod-io/template-amazonlinux/README.md

 # template-amazonlinux
 This templates demonstrates the use amazonlinux with Gitpod.

-## Beware: this template is a demo and won't be officially supported.
+## Beware: this template is a demo and is not officially supported.